 - They are highly recommended and have a strong portfolio.

-Should I respond to SEO spam?
+Should I respond to SEO cold emails?

-The best response when receiving these emails is no response at all.
+The best response when receiving SEO spam emails is no response at all.
 If you respond, the sender will keep fishing as long as you keep responding.
 The best response is to block spam comments on your website and to use spam blockers and filters in your email.
 However, no matter how well established your website is you will still get spam emails trickling in from time to time.

 Spotting SEO Spammers

-Companies large and small, and even Matt Cutts, are hit by these spam emails.
+Companies large and small, and even Matt Cutts, are hit by these SEO spam emails.
 To protect yourself, remember that if it sounds too good to be true, it probably is.
 And, do your homework before hiring any SEO firm.